Rishikesh: Civic administration

 The Rishikesh Municipal Corporation has administered the city's 40 wards since the 2018 incorporation of the urban local body.
 Each ward had between 2,300 and 3,000 residents during the 2018 assessment.
 Rishikesh belongs to the Haridwar Lok Sabha constituency.
 The first an mayor of the corporation is Anita Mamgain and the current mayor is Sambhu Paswan.
 The current Municipal Commissioner, commonly known as Nagar Aayukt locally, is Narendra Singh.

 Demographics

 As per provisional data of 2011 census, Rishikesh had a population of 102,138, out of which males were 54,466 (53%) and females were 47,672 (47%).
 The literacy rate was 86.86% compared to the national average of 74.04%.

+Rishikesh Tehsil (Rural+Urban) Mother-tongue of population, according to the 2011 Indian Census.